MPL 20x10x2 / N38 - neodymium magnet

 need more quantity?Don't know what to buy?

-Call us tel: +48 22 499 98 98 or get in touch through contact form on our website.
-You can check the strength as well as the appearance of magnet in our force calculator force calculator
+Call us tel: +48 22 499 98 98 or contact us through contact form on our website.
+You can check the lifting capacity and the shape of magnet in our magnetic mass calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.